domohuhn/mutation-test/README.md

 ![Report for a source file](https://raw.githubusercontent.com/domohuhn/mutation-test/main/doc/file-report.png "Report for a source file")

-The application also supports serveral command line options:
+The application also supports several command line options:
 ```bash
 # Prints a summary of all command line options:
 dart pub run mutation_test --help